aciura/Solidity-Marketplace-Dapp/README.md

 ```

-> To deploy `Marketplace.sol` smart-contract, in a third terminal window:
+> To deploy smart-contracts, in a third terminal window:

 ```bash
 yarn deploy